Food as an Adventure

 The Inn at Mount Julian is an unassuming, intimate, cozy space.
-The Inn is part of Viamede Resort, a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area north of Toronto.
-The Inn at Mount Julian is a fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources.
+A part of Viamede Resort, the Inn is part of a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area just north of Toronto.
+A fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources, the Inn at Mount Julian is exceptional.
 The resort and The Inn subscribe to a locavore food philosophy that means all the food is locally sourced.

 I have a handful of favourite dining experiences throughout the last 40 years that remain with me.
 While I am not a foodie, I can tell you where I found the most divine turkey leg I have ever eaten – Chicago.
 And I can point out my favourite calamari to date so far – Azure at The Shores in Daytona Beach, Florida.
 An epic artful desert with a spun sugar cookie of sorts that looked like a ferris wheel was enjoyed in Puerto Vallarta, and the cruises we have taken have always produced at least one knockout dish.